Barbie Hsu: Relationships

-From mid-2001 to May 2005, Hsu dated actor Lan Cheng-lung, whom she pursued after meeting on the set of Meteor Garden.
-Two months after their breakup, she began dating actor and F4 member Vic Chou, who had been her godbrother since Meteor Garden.
+From mid-2001 to May 2005, Hsu dated actor Blue Lan Lan Cheng-lung, whom she pursued after meeting on the set of Meteor Garden.
+Two months after their breakup, she began dating actor and F4 member Vic Chou, met on the set of Meteor Garden.
+Chou is a few years her junior and at the time sparked a trend called "older sister-youngerbrother love" which meant when a younger guy is dating an older girl.
 Their relationship began after Chou was involved in a car accident in July 2005, which prompted both to acknowledge their feelings for each other, a development that Lan later implied was a betrayal by a friend, while Chou responded that he had never been Lan's friend.
 In January 2008, Hsu announced her breakup with Chou, which he later attributed to the pressure stemming from his less successful career and earnings, an explanation Hsu denied.
 In 2009, following her second collaboration with Hong Kong actor Louis Koo, reports surfaced about a secret relationship between the two, which both parties denied.
 However, the following year, she admitted to an on-set infatuation during an interview with Kangsi Coming.

 When I was a student, even the smallest discomfort made me want to take a day off.
 Now, even when I'm sick, I worry about falling behind at work.
 Once you have a sense of responsibility, you stop being willful.
 Back when I was hosting shows, I didn't like boxed meals.
 Now, if there's tofu in a bento, I feel completely satisfied.
 Only after gaining life experience do you learn to be grateful.
 I used to feel afraid whenever I left home.
 Now, no matter where I am, I can go with the flow.
 Once you find courage, you become truly free.
 I used to think loving someone meant never being apart.
 Now, I keep him in my heart.